home / writing

 }

-Impossible states are now impossible to represent.
 I literally cannot have a completed quest without rewards or an active quest without progress tracking.

 I’ve realized the value in using the type system to encode business rules, not just data shapes.
-When illegal states become unrepresentable, entire categories of bugs just disappear.
+When illegal states become unrepresentable, entire categories of bugs disappear.

-Pattern 3: From For Loops to Transformations
+Pattern 3: Transformations

 My manual approach: